kindone/python-proptest/docs/stateful-testing.md

 Stateful testing involves defining a sequence of actions or commands that can be applied to a system under test and verifying properties or invariants about the system's state after executing these sequences.

-`PyPropTest` provides utilities for defining state machines and generating sequences of commands to effectively test stateful systems.
+`python-proptest` provides utilities for defining state machines and generating sequences of commands to effectively test stateful systems.
 It allows you to model the state of your system, define actions that change the state, and automatically run sequences of these actions to find bugs.

 ## Core Concepts

-Stateful testing in `PyPropTest` revolves around the `StatefulProperty` class, which orchestrates the test execution.
+Stateful testing in `python-proptest` revolves around the `StatefulProperty` class, which orchestrates the test execution.
 Here are the key components:

 1.  **Initial State (`ObjectType`)**: You need a generator (`Generator[ObjectType]`) that produces the initial state of the system under test for each test run.
 2.  **Actions (`Action` or `SimpleAction`)**: Actions represent operations that modify the system's state.